haxsaw/hikaru/docs/hikaru-base.rst

 :py:meth:`Documentation<hikaru.HikaruBase.find_by_name>`

-As HikaruBase objects are populated via processing YAML or by being created with Python code, an internal search catalog is created on each object that provides assistance in searching through the object hierarchy for specific fields or nested objects.
+As HikaruBase instance objects are populated via processing YAML or by being created with Python code, an internal search catalog is created on each object that provides assistance in searching through the object hierarchy for specific fields or nested objects.
 This provides significant assistance in constructing automated reviewing tools that can locate and